 Pemayangtse Monastery: Pemayangtse literally means 'Perfect Sublime Lotus'.
 This is one of the oldest and most important monasteries of Sikkim.
 Founded in 1705, this monastery belongs to the Nyingma-pa sect.
 The three-storied building of the monastery houses a good collection of wall paintings and sculptures.
 On the third floor of the monastery, there is a seven-tiered painted wooden model of the abode of Guru Rimpoche, complete with rainbows, angels and the whole panoply of Buddha and bodhisattva.
 In January/ February every year, a religious dance called 'Cham' is performed in Pemayangtse.

 Sanga Choeling Monastery is located on the top of the mountain behind the town of Pelling.
 The distance to the monastery from town is about 3 km.
-The road is not motorable and one needs to take a 45 minute walk through a quite path to reach the monastery.
-As a result a visit to Sanga Choeling Monastery is not part of any of the regular itinerary.
+The road is not motorable and one needs to take a 45-minute walk through a quiet path to reach the monastery.
+As a result, a visit to Sanga Choeling Monastery is not part of any of the regular itinerary.
 But if you have time and energy, the effort of the uphill walk is well rewarded with great views of Pelling and surrounding hills including great views of Mount Kanchenjunga that can be seen from the monastery compound.

 This monastery is the second oldest in Sikkim.
 Since the place can only be reached on foot, even during high tourist season, the monastery is not crowded.
 One can still enjoy the great views among tranquillity.